waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/simple_stmts.rst

   .. _attr-target-note:

-  Note: If the object is a class instance and the attribute reference occurs on both sides of the assignment operator, the right-hand side expression, ``a.x`` can access either an instance attribute or (if no instance attribute exists) a class attribute.
-The left-hand side target ``a.x`` is always set as an instance attribute, creating it if necessary.
-Thus, the two occurrences of ``a.x`` do not necessarily refer to the same attribute: if the right-hand side expression refers to a class attribute, the left-hand side creates a new instance attribute as the target of the assignment::
+  Note: If the object is a class instance and the attribute reference occurs on both sides of the assignment operator, the RHS expression, ``a.x`` can access either an instance attribute or (if no instance attribute exists) a class attribute.
+The LHS target ``a.x`` is always set as an instance attribute, creating it if necessary.
+Thus, the two occurrences of ``a.x`` do not necessarily refer to the same attribute: if the RHS expression refers to a class attribute, the LHS creates a new instance attribute as the target of the assignment::

      class Cls: